Anhwww/Classification/README.md

 5. Propose an approach to improve the performance of k-nn with the help of k-cross validation.

 **2 Perceptron classifier**

-1. Initialize values for the weight vector w and fraction α
-2. Plot linear classifiers for dataset (using PCA or SVD to reduce the number of dimensions to 2D)
+  Plot linear classifiers for dataset (using PCA or SVD to reduce the number of dimensions to 2D)